matthieu637/DLM/scripts/rl/README.md

 If you want to use PPO with our proposed critic use learn-ppo.py.
 If you want to run REINFORCE without critic, use learn-reinforce.py.

+On Path and Blocksworld, finding an interpretable policy is much more difficult due to the needed depth.
+You can use learn-ppo-incr.py to learn a stack of DLMs in an incremental fashion.

+To evaluate how our incremental method can help, we also provide learn-imitation.py and learn-imitation-incr.py which tries to copy a working policy (with or without incremental learning).

 ## NLRL tasks

 Below provides a proper set of parameters for those tasks.